-The Authority has entered into an agreement with MCAD, whereby the MCPHS, Harvard Vanguard, and Plus One lease payments will be made on a semiannual basis directly to MCAD, as payment of rent, and held in MCAD's residence hall trust fund and shall be used by MCAD for the operation of the leased property in a similar manner in which residence hall fees are used by the University and the Authority.
-In accordance with the lease agreement, MCPHS and Plus One paid MCAD \$3,361,288 and \$27,782, respectively, during fiscal 2018.
-MCPHS and Vanguard paid MCAD \$3,342,864 and \$26,356, respectively, during fiscal 2017.
-The Authority assesses annual obligations to MCAD, which include the pro rata share of the building occupied by MCPHS and Plus One, on the same debt assessment basis the Authority uses for their other residence halls.
-The annual assessment included in income from contracts for financial assistance, management, and services in the accompanying statements of revenues, expenses and changes in net position for fiscal 2018 and 2017 related to these lease agreements amounted to \$2,208,500 and \$2,144,600, respectively.
+The Authority has entered into an agreement with MCAD, whereby the MCPHS and Plus One lease payments will be made on a semiannual basis directly to MCAD, as payment of rent, and held in MCAD's residence hall trust fund and shall be used by MCAD for the operation of the leased property in a similar manner in which residence hall fees are used by the University and the Authority.
+In accordance with the lease agreement, Plus One paid MCAD \$29,189 and \$28,477 during fiscal 2020 and 2019, respectively.
+The Authority assesses annual obligations to MCAD, which include the pro rata share of the building occupied by Plus One, on the same debt assessment basis the Authority uses for their other residence halls.

-Future minimum rental income to be remitted to MCAD under these operating lease agreements are as follows:
+Future minimum rental income to be remitted to MCAD are as follows: